SamgeeGamwise/harperdb-node/README.md

 # HarperDB Functions

-HDB Functions eases the use of HarperDB operations while from a Node.js environment.
+HDB Functions eases the use of HarperDB operations in a Node.js environment.
 Simplistic in design, it can be quickly added to any application.

 ## Install